-I spoke to someone who will do my ceremony for half of what you charge!
-Why bother paying the extra money?
+I spoke to someone who will do my ceremony for a fraction of what you charge.
+Why pay the extra money?

-Couples spend thousands upon thousands of dollars (even for modest weddings) on details that most attendees – and sometimes even the couple – forget.
-Most people who attend your wedding won’t remember what the flowers looked like, if the groom wore a vest or a cummerbund, or the quality of paper the program was printed on.
-What they will remember is if the ceremony went smoothly, and the person officiating seemed bright, thoughtful and seemed to genuinely know, care for and connect with the couple.
-They’ll also remember if the officiant rambled, pronounced names wrong, or said something grating or offensive that clearly did not fit into the couple’s worldview.
+You'll spend thousands of dollars (even for modest weddings) on details that most attendees – and sometimes even you two – will forget.
+Most of your attendees won’t remember what the flowers looked like, if the groom wore a vest or a cummerbund, or what was printed on the program.
+What they will remember is if the ceremony went smoothly, and if the person officiating was calm, well-spoken and connected with the couple.
+They’ll remember even more vividly if the officiant rambled, pronounced your names wrong, or said something grating or offensive that clearly didn’t fit into your worldview.
 When it comes to wedding officiants, you get what you pay for.
-Opt for the plain green beans rather than the green beans almondine at your reception, and use the extra $50 or $100 you’ll save to spring for the best officiant you can find.
-You and your guests will remember your officiant, but not their side dish.

-I am ordained by the Universal Life Church and licensed by individual jurisdictions (the Secretaries of State in Ohio and West Virginia, and in Pennsylvania, each individual county’s Clerk of Orphans’ Court) to solemnize marriages.
+I am ordained by the Universal Life Church and licensed to solemnize marriages in Ohio, West Virginia and Pennsylvania.
 That’s all.
-I am not a priest, minister, rabbi, or anything of the sort.
-Nor am I a Justice of the Peace, as I’m not a judge.
+I am not a priest, minister, rabbi or anything of the sort.
+Nor am I a justice of the peace, as I’m not a judge.
 I’m just a guy who can legally marry people.

 So what do we call you, then?

-Some ordained individuals like to be called Reverend (or occasionally Father or Brother.)
+Some ordained individuals like to be called reverend (or occasionally father or brother.)
 I disdain any such title.
-The title of “reverend” implies that the bearer of said title should be revered.
-This, to me, implies moral authority, and as I do not claim such authority (nor do I consider any person – living, dead or yet to be born – to be worthy of that claim) I gently but firmly insist that you call me “Tim” or “dude.”
-(You know, that or, uh, His Dudeness, or uh, Duder, or El Duderino if you’re not into the whole brevity thing.)
+The title of “reverend” implies the bearer of said title should be revered.
+This, to me, implies moral authority.
+As I do not claim such authority, I gently but firmly insist that you call me “Tim” or “Dude.” ("You know, that or, uh, His Dudeness, or, uh, Duder, or El Duderino if you’re not into the whole brevity thing.")

 How many ceremonies have you performed?
 How often do you perform ceremonies?

-We need to get married yesterday!
+We need to get married, like, right-the-hell-now!
 How quickly can you perform our ceremony?

 What are some of the best anagrams of your name?